WHAT HAPPENS AFTER THE UNIVERSITIES ARE ALLOCATED?

 I HAVE NOT BEEN ABLE TO VALIDATE ALL THE ECTS CREDITS.
 CAN I PARTICIPATE IN RESIT SESSIONS?

 Some partner universities organise resit sessions.
-It is the responsibility of the student to find the relevant information about how to register.
-No resit exams can be organised at Rennes SB for classes failed abroad.
+It is the responsibility of the student to find relevant information about how to register.
+No resit exams can be organised at Rennes SB for classes that have been failed abroad.

 WHAT HAPPENS IF I FAIL A COURSE DURING MY EXCHANGE?